First Home Savings Account (FHSA)

 Every year at tax season

-Investment income you make through your FHSA won’t be taxed if you use the funds to buy your first home.
+Investment income you make through your FHSA won’t be taxed if you use the funds to buy or build your first home .3

 Withdraw when you find your first home

-Once you’ve found the home for you, withdraw your funds tax-free.
+Once you’ve found the home for you and meet all the qualifying withdrawal conditions, withdraw your funds tax-free.
 Your FHSA can stay open for 15 years or until the end of the year you turn 71, or at the end of the year after your withdrawal — whichever comes first.

-Withdrawals to puchase your first home cannot be made more than 30 days in advance of signing the purchase agreement.
+Withdrawals to purchase your first home cannot be made more than 30 days in advance of signing the purchase agreement.

 Book an appointment